A Winning Design for Championship Venues

 In the case of Cowboys owner Jerry Jones, he wanted AT&T Stadium to maintain a tangible link back to the team’s iconic former home, Texas Stadium.
 So, the design for the new stadium’s signature retractable roof includes a “hole” in it when the roof is open that exactly matches the shape of the hole at the old stadium, including its rounded corners.

 And the ability to quickly and seamlessly provide multiple uses isn’t limited to the world of traditional sporting events.
-With baseball shut down, the first events at Globe Life Stadium were high school graduations.
-The inaugural event at SoFi Stadium was going to be a two-day Taylor Swift concert before COVID-19 erased those plans.
+With Major League Baseball shut down at the time, the first events at Globe Life Field in 2020 were local high school graduations.
+The inaugural event at SoFi Stadium was scheduled to be a two-day Taylor Swift concert before COVID-19 disrupted those plans.

 An Enhanced Fan Experience

 To offer those various events, though, requires that designers and their clients team up to create a greatly enhanced fan experience.
 For the past decade or so, team owners have realized that simply making a trip to a stadium to see their favorite player is not enough for most fans.
 Their guests want to know what they are going to see — and do — once they get there.
 If it’s not glitzy enough, many patrons will opt to stay home and watch games from the less-expensive comfort of their own TV rooms.

 For most stadiums designed recently, that enhanced fan experience begins with upgraded technology features, particularly a large, high-tech videoboard.
 When AT&T Stadium opened in 2009, it held what was then the largest LED videoboard in the world, stretching from one 20-yard line to the other.
 The high-definition Mitsubishi picture gave fans seated at the highest points of the stadium, the ability to watch a game as if they were watching at home on their own big-screen televisions.
 And that was the point.